Atu XX: The Aeon

 Keywords (Ill-Dignified): Outdatedness, Ignorance, Karmic Issues, Reparations, Consequences

-Historical: Traditionally referred to as The Last Judgement, the old decks show the dead rising from their graves to answer the call of God in Heaven.
-Some decks show an angel instead of God.
-Because of its overt Christian connotations, a lot of weird meanings have been attached to the card over the years, including the idea that there is a council of elders waiting in the sky to judge all of us after death, or that it represents a guardian angel or something.
+Historical: Traditionally referred to as The Last Judgement, the old decks show the dead rising from their graves, to answer the call of God in Heaven.
+Some decks show an angel, instead of God.
+Because of its overt Christian connotations, a lot of weird meanings have been attached to the card, over the years, including the idea that there is a council of elders waiting in the sky, to judge all of us after death, or, that it represents a guardian angel or something.
 The whole thing is creepy and must be discarded.
 While the old image of a council of Gods waiting in the chamber of Ma’at isn’t so bad, it was taken within the framework of an entire system built on a cohesive dialectic of magick that was intact and formed the basis of religion in ancient Egypt.

 The first hexagram warns against one’s misuse of words.
-It is perhaps a commentary on the fickleness and treachery of words themselves, which in mankind rarely transcend human boundaries to reach unversal truth.
-Instead we are best off using genuine feeling and geometry than to try to repair a conflict or problem with mere words.
+It is perhaps a commentary on the fickleness and treachery of words themselves, which, in mankind, rarely transcend human boundaries to reach universal truth.
+Instead, we are best off using genuine feeling and geometry, than to try and repair a conflict, or problem with mere words.

 Preponderance of the Great shows us a scenario where things have passed their breaking point, in the lines attributed to Confucius.
-The sages (the older text) are more concerned with showing us an example of a superior man who is unconcerned with standing alone or renouncing the world.
-He is like Ptah, in the sense that he can find a place in his or her being where no ties, attachments and worldly distractions can influence him enough so that he ever makes the mistake of forsaking his True Will.
+The sages (the older text,) are more concerned with showing us an example of a superior man, who is unconcerned with standing alone, or renouncing the world.
+He is like Ptah, in the sense that he can find a place in his or her being where no ties, attachments and worldly distractions can influence him enough, so that he ever makes the mistake of forsaking his True Will.

 The Aeons are all about the Will of Heaven as it pertains to the economics of Life in general.
-This is a priority to superior people, for inferior people they don’t care about it.
+This is a priority to superior people, but as for inferior people, they don’t care about it.
 This is injustice, or I should say, it is the source of injustice.

-As an individual can learn to navigate the tree, so too can one participate in future or prior aeons.
-The idea that the aeon is a genetic timeline is also feasible – where one unlocks certain doors only with the right genetic markers in place.
-Everything that makes us who we are is affected by DNA structure so it is not difficult to imagine this also being affected by the Aeonic trends.
+As an individual can learn to navigate the tree, so too, can one participate in future, or prior aeons.
+The idea that the aeon is a genetic timeline, is also feasible – where one unlocks certain doors only with the right genetic markers in place.
+Everything that makes us who we are, is affected by DNA structure, so it is not difficult to imagine this is also being affected by the Aeonic trends.

-The journey of the shamanic involves casting off old shells as frequently as needed – failure to let go of attachments can lead to distorted and stunted growth.
-Movement through the aeons may be indicated by a child not being able to comply with its parent’s wishes, for one example of a common situation we see in everyday life.
-The parents may see it as defiance, the child may see it as rejection, when it is only really an example of aeonic divergence and the conflicts and tension this necessarily incites.
+The journey of the shamanic involves casting off old shells, as frequently as needed, – failure to let go of attachments can lead to distorted and stunted growth.
+Progressive movement through the aeons may be indicated by a child not being able to comply with its parent’s wishes, for one example of a common situation we see in everyday life.
+The parents may see it as defiance, the child may see it as rejection, when it is only an example of aeonic divergence and the conflicts and tension this necessarily incites.